Family Network on Disabilities

-Family Network on Disabilities (FND) was founded in 1985 by a group of parents of children with disabilities who came together for mutual support and information-sharing.
+Family Network on Disabilities (FND) was founded in 1985 by a group of parents of persons with disabilities who came together for mutual support and information-sharing.
 FND is a family-centered and family-driven grassroots organization for persons with disabilities and their families that is family-centered and family-driven.
 The mission of Family Network on Disabilities is striving for complete integration and equality of people with disabilities in a society without barriers.
 FND serves all persons with all disabilities and believes that everyone has intrinsic value and the inherent right to respect, independence, knowledge, freedom of choice, inclusion, quality of life, success, and equality.

-Family Network on Disabilities operates the following programs in Florida:
+Family Network on Disabilities operates the following programs across Florida:

-Family STAR (Support, Training, Assistance, Resources) is Florida’s Family to Family Health Information Center (F2F HIC).
+- Family STAR (Support, Training, Assistance, Resources) is Florida’s Family to Family Health Information Center.
 This program provides information and support to families of children and youth with special health care needs.

 The Jan La Belle Scholarship Program was established in 2009 to provide a financial resource to individuals with disabilities who desire to pursue their personal and career goals through attendance at a postsecondary institution.
-Awards are made annually.
+Awards are made annually, up to $15,000.
 Awards are targeted at individuals between the ages of 16-24 who have a disability and who are pursuing higher education.
 Their school of choice may be academic or vocational.

 FND provides assistance and support to parents, educators, community organizations, and faith-based groups to increase the kinds and types of parental involvement and engagement to increase student academic achievement across Florida.
 FND provides these free services to form and foster partnerships between home and school to build sustainable relationships for student success.